10. Mapping with Style

 For attribution, please cite this work as:

 Smit, A. J. (2021) 10.
-Mapping With Style. http://tangledbank.netlify.app/BCB744/intro_r/10-mapping_style.html.
+Mapping with Style. http://tangledbank.netlify.app/BCB744/intro_r/10-mapping_style.html.